 Towns like Dapto, Lismore and Albury were on the verge of suffering significant job losses as a result of this rushed decision.
-More than 1000 people are directly employed by the industry.
+Over 1,000 people are directly employed by the industry.
 The industry simply does not have the financial might nor well organised activists to defend themselves.

-Moral and social licence views get used across the country by politicians pushing agendas on pet issues.
+Moral and social license views get used across the country for pet issues that politicians to not agree with.

 In Victoria, the former Napthine government was bitterly opposed to mixed martial arts, following the rising popularity of Ultimate Fighting Championship (UFC).
 This is a sport that attracts millions of views worldwide.
 Last year a UFC event sold out Etihad Stadium in what was a massive economic success for the state.
 The Andrews government was right to lift the ban.

-The Turnbull government's decision to keep a ban on in-play betting is another example of the government imposing its own moral view of a popular practise onto the everyday punter.
+The Turnbull government’s decision to keep a ban on in-play betting is another example of the government imposing their own moral view of a popular practise onto the everyday punter.

 A government minister claimed that the practise should be banned and heavier regulations introduced because of a personal story of a constituent who had lost money on a Sportsbet app.